swent-sp-2024-event-radar/mvp-prd/template/9-design.md

 - **Features**: Displays detailed information about a selected event, including date, time, location, and group chat (not in POC)
 - **Components**: Event description, group chat redirection button
 - **Description**: The Event Details Screen offers comprehensive details about the selected event, enhancing the user's understanding of the event's key aspects.
 Additionally, registered users can access the event's group chat (not available in POC), facilitating communication and engagement among attendees.
+##### 6.1 Ticket Purchase Screen
+- **Features**: Enables users to purchase tickets for events through a third-party payment service.
+- **Components**: Ticket options, Payment gateway integration (e.g., Stripe or PayPal), Purchase button.
+- **Description**: The Ticket Purchase Screen allows users to select and purchase tickets for events securely.
+It integrates with third-party payment services, ensuring a smooth and safe transaction process.
 ### Backend Communication
 The app will utilize Firebase for backend communication, leveraging its robust set of tools and services:
 - **Authentication**: Firebase Authentication for secure login and user management.
 - **Database**: Firebase Firestore for real-time data synchronization and storage.
 - **Cloud Storage**: Firebase Storage for securely storing user-uploaded photos and other media.
+- **Payment Processing**: Integration with third-party payment services (e.g., Stripe or PayPal) for handling ticket purchases.

 ## Backend
 ### User Management
 - **Description**: This functional block handles user-related operations such as registrations, profiles, and interactions between users (e.g., becoming friends).
-- **Application Logic**: Manages user authentication, registration, profile updates, and friend requests.
+- **Application Logic**: Manages user authentication, registration, profile updates, and adding friends via QR scan.
 - **Framework**: Developed using Firebase Authentication and Firestore for data storage.
 - **Dynamic View Rendering**: Integrates with the frontend to render user profiles and friend lists dynamically based on data from Firestore.
 - **Responsive Backend-Frontend Interaction**: Ensures responsive interaction with the frontend, updating user profiles and friend lists based on user interactions.
 ### Event Management
-- **Description**: This block handles operations related to creating, updating, and managing events, including ticket management.
+- **Description**: This block handles operations related to creating, updating, and managing events, including ticket management and payment processing.
-- **Application Logic**: Manages event creation, updates, and ticket sales.
+- **Application Logic**: Manages event creation, updates, and ticket sales, and payment processing.
-- **Framework**: Utilizes Firebase Firestore for event data storage.
+- **Framework**: Utilizes Firebase Firestore for event data storage and third-party payment services for handling transactions.
 - **Dynamic View Rendering**: Provides APIs to fetch event details dynamically, ensuring frontend displays reflect the latest event information.
 - **Responsive Backend-Frontend Interaction**: Updates event details on the frontend based on user actions such as event creation or ticket purchases.
 ### Messaging System